Overcoming a Swan Phobia (cygnophobia)

 Walking Dogs Near Swans

 As we touched upon at the start of the article, encounters with swans can be particularly challenging if you are walking a dog.
-Hundreds of swans and their young are brutally injured or killed by dogs.
+Hundreds of swans and their young are brutally injured or killed by dogs every year.
 Here are some tips for better safety of both dog and swan:

-- Keep dogs on a leash when swans are present, ideally get to know the area so you can react before the dog bolts, barking at them.
+• Keep dogs on a leash when swans are present, ideally get to know the area so you can react before the dog bolts, and starts barking at them.
 In fact, letting your dog chase or harass swans is illegal in the UK.

 Overcoming Your Fear of Swans

-- Proper Behaviour: Learn how to act around swans.
-Avoid direct eye contact, don’t make sudden movements, and give them plenty of space.
-It sounds too straight-forward but your actions in the past might have provoked an unfavourable response from the swan and, hence, your fear of swans was born.
+• Proper Behaviour: Learn how to act around swans.
+Avoid direct eye contact, don't make sudden movements, and give them plenty of space.
+Your actions in the past might have provoked an unfavourable response from the swan.

-- Fake it until You make it: When you are around swans, send the right signals to your body to get into rest and digest instead of fight or flight.
+• Fake it until you make it: When you are around swans, send the right signals to get your body into rest and digest mode instead of fight or flight.
 Relax your muscles, put your shoulders back in a confident pose, and smile!
-You will trick yourself into actually feeling confident! its a proven scientific technique.
+You will trick yourself into actually feeling confident!
+It's a proven scientific technique.

-- Professional Help: Of course, you can follow the steps above on your own (and we encourage you to do so), however, coaching can help you to achieve results much quicker.
+• Professional Help: Of course, you can follow the steps above on your own (and we encourage you to do so); however, therapy and coaching can help you to achieve results much quicker.
 A complete breakthrough can even happen in as little as one day!
-Creature Courage specialise in helping people overcome animal phobias.
-We provide targeted strategies and support to help you conquer your fear, forever.
+Creature Courage specialises in helping people overcome animal phobias.
+We provide targeted strategies and support to help you conquer your fear for good.

 Creature Courage Can Help You Find Freedom